 We’re grateful to partner with local creatives who also call this community home.
 These kind, talented teaching artists bring new techniques and energy into our studio.
 Join them for classes and workshops that nurture exploration and a sense of belonging.

-Miss Jenn
+Ms. Jenn

 Preschool Art Enrichment: